asarazan/grublish/README.md

 grublish.group = com.levelmoney
 grublish.artifact = klarity
 grublish.version = 0.2
+# grublish.publish = true // by default, you have to go to bintray and manually hit publish
-# publish.org = levelmoney // org is only needed if you're pushing to a team.
+# grublish.org = levelmoney // org is only needed if you're pushing to a team.
 ```

 #### build.gradle